qdrant/api-reference/README.md

 WARN: This script requires `yq` and `python` to be present in the system.

-Or automatically, triggering the GitHub Action `sync-openapi` from the Actions tab.
+Or automatically, just create a PR, and preview action will automatically try to sync and re-generate all the docs it can.

 ## How to update snippets?